 During the 20th century, the number of citizens grew, passing from 220 million in 1900 to 2.84 billion in 2000.
 Still according to the United Nations, such an increase could actually occur in just four decades.
 Approximately 93% of this increase will occur in developing countries, and more than 80% of in Africa, Asia, Latin America and the Caribbean.

-What is a megacity?
+What are the criteria for defining a megacity?

 Although the answer to this question would seem to be, maybe wrongly, absolutely evident, it is important to underline that a clear and universal definition of what we would normally call "city" or "urban area" does not exist.
 The criteria used to define a city are very diverse: population density, structure of the area, existence of a local administration or even of a common governing system.
 In Iceland, an area is defined "urban" if it includes more than two-hundred inhabitants; in France a city must exceed two-thousand inhabitants and has to be characterised by a built-up area continuity.
 The definition used by the United Nations is the result of the combination of different criteria.